simongraham/hovernet_inference/README.md

 ## Extra Notes

 In this repository, we use 3x3 valid convolution in the decoder, as opposed to 5x5 convolution in the original paper.
 This leads to a slightly larger output and consequently speeds up inference, which is especially important for WSI processing.
+For further information on how to run the models, refer to the `usage.ipynb` jupyter notebook.

 ## License